Has Berkshire/Guardian Insurance Company Denied Your Disability Insurance Claim?

 Unlike some insurance companies, Berkshire/Guardian is not transparent about its long-term disability appeals process.
 The company provides little information to the public and long-term disability consumers regarding the ins and outs of properly appealing a Guardian disability insurance claim denial.

 Don’t fret.
 After a little digging, here’s what we know: Guardian will send you the initial appeal information with the required notice of denial (likely by mail).
 If you choose to timely appeal and follow the requisite steps outlined for filing a disability insurance denial appeal, your file will reach an Adjudication & Procedural Specialist (APS).
 This person handles appeals for short-term disability and long-term disability insurance claims, among other things.

 For more specific information related to your appeal options with the Guardian, please contact DarrasLaw.
-Our experienced ERISA disability insurance lawyers can review your policy and help explain and pursue any appeal options that exist for you.
+Our experienced and award winning ERISA disability insurance lawyers can review your policy and help explain and pursue any appeal options that exist for you.